Commonly Asked Questions About Divorce in Illinois

 What is the definition of legal custody?

 Legal custody is the right to make decisions on parenting issues such as medical care, education and religious training.
 Legal custody may be joint or sole.
 If the parents have been awarded joint custody, decisions must be shared unless otherwise ordered by the Court.
+Illinois is abolished the word custody in favor of the term “Allocation of Parental Responsibility.”
+The substance has not changed much.

 How much is child support?